camunda/camunda-docs/docs/self-managed/identity/user-guide/authorizations/generating-m2m-tokens.md

 In [Identity](/self-managed/identity/what-is-identity.md), we provide the ability to assign permissions to an application.
 This functionality allows an application to perform the `client_credentials` flow to retrieve a JWT token with permissions.
-The token generated can then be used to communicate with other applications in the Camunda Platform without the need for user intervention.
+The token generated can then be used to communicate with other applications in Camunda 8 without the need for user intervention.

 In this guide, we'll show you how to generate your own **machine-to-machine (M2M)** tokens.